 But, the NVMe M.2 is going to give you much more speed as compared to the SATA M.2.
 This is because it works on PCI Express specifications as we have already discussed.
 So, yes, you can reach up to 8 GB/s with the latest version of PCIe in your system and a good NVMe SSD.

-But, the PCIe v4.0 motherboards are very expensive.
-So, you will mostly see the support of PCIe 3.0 which is good enough.
+But, the PCIe v5.0 motherboards are very expensive.
+So, you will mostly see the support of PCIe 4.0 which is good enough.
 The speed of PCIe 3.0 x1 slot will be 1 GB/s.
-So, when we connect our NVMe SSD to M.2 NVMe PCIe 3.0 x4 slot, you will get a speed up to 4GB/s or 4000MB/s.
+So, when we connect our NVMe SSD to the M.2 NVMe PCIe 3.0 x4 slot, you will get a speed up to 4GB/s or 4000MB/s.

 NVMe M.2 drives can cost you 2x more as compared to the SATA M.2 drives.
-But, this price is worthy because of fast working speed of NVMe drives.
+But, this price is worth it because of the fast working speed of NVMe drives.

 You can easily buy a 1TB SATA M.2 drive for around 100 US$.
 However, an NVMe drive with the same storage capacity can cost you 200 US$.